shivamkumarray23/to_do_list/README.md

 * Add a calendar/date picker for deadlines.
 * Enable drag-and-drop task reordering.
 * Allow users to set reminders.
-* Use SQLite or JSON instead of `.dat` for better readability and integration.
+* Use SQLite or JSON instead of `.data` for better readability and integration.
-* Improve UI with modern themes using `ttk` or custom styles.
+* Improve UI with modern themes using `tk` or custom styles.

 ## **11. Conclusion**